Medically reviewed by Drugs.com. Last updated on Jul 4, 2022.

-- CT or MRI scan: Caregivers take pictures of your skull and brain.
-You may be given dye to help the pictures show up better.
-Tell the caregiver if you have ever had an allergic reaction to contrast dye.
-Do not enter the MRI room with metal.
+- CT or MRI pictures may show where the stroke happened and any damage to your brain.
+You may be given contrast liquid to help your skull and brain show up better in the pictures.
+Tell the healthcare provider if you have ever had an allergic reaction to contrast liquid.
+Do not enter the MRI room with anything metal.
 Metal can cause serious injury.
-Tell the caregiver if you have a metal implant.
+Tell the healthcare provider if you have any metal in or on your body.

 How is an ischemic stroke treated?

 Your healthcare provider will talk to you and your family about ways to treat an ischemic stroke.
 They will explain the risks and benefits of each treatment.
 You will be able to help create a treatment plan that may include any of the following:

 - Medicines may be used to help break apart clots, or prevent clots from forming.
 Other medicines may be given to treat health conditions that increase the risk for a stroke.
 Examples are high cholesterol, high blood pressure, and diabetes.

 - Surgery may be needed to remove the clot.
 You may also need surgery to widen arteries or to place a filter into a blood vessel.
 Surgery can help improve blood flow and prevent clots.